Skip to main content

 You need to apply for a regulated product authorisation if you wish to place one of the following product types on the market in the UK.

-Follow the links for specific guidance according to each regime.
-These pages also link to the detailed European Food Safety Agency (EFSA) guidance where available.
-This guidance remains relevant to applications made in Great Britain (GB), as it is based on legislation and processes that are also applicable to GB.
+Follow the links for specific FSA guidance according to each regime.
+These pages also link to the relevant guidance and regulations applicable to each regime:

 Please note